RalXYZ/typora-latex/README.md

 You can then find the generated CSS files in `./latex-theme`.

+## Current Issue

+Currently, this theme can display Latin characters on every platform.
+Chinese characters could be correctly displayed on Windows and macOS.
+The support of Chinese characters on Linux is poor, which will be fixed in the future.

 ## Credit

-This work is based on [Keldos-Li/typora-latex-theme](https://github.com/Keldos-Li/typora-latex-theme).
+This project is based on [Keldos-Li/typora-latex-theme](https://github.com/Keldos-Li/typora-latex-theme).

-Changes between `2fd2fc8` of `Keldos-Li/typora-latex-theme` and the commit which creates this README file in this repository have the following changes:
+The commit which creates this README file in this repository has the following changes, compared to `2fd2fc8` of `Keldos-Li/typora-latex-theme`:

 - Remove files unrelated to the theme CSS
-- Merge the Windows and macOS CSS files together, using SCSS and shell script to generate the separated two files, which is almost the same compared to the files in `Keldos-Li/typora-latex-theme`, except putting all CSS code in one file and removed some comments.
+- Merge Windows and macOS CSS files together, using SCSS and shell script to generate CSS files.
+And the resulting CSS files are almost the same compared to the files in `Keldos-Li/typora-latex-theme`, except putting all CSS code in one file and removed some comments.